 - Creamy Mexican chicken pasta bake?

 There are lots of options!
-To gather initial ideas, I tend to use a combination of the keyword research tool from SEOBook (free tool, easy to use, gives you search volumes for all searches containing your keyword) and Ubersuggest (free tool, easy to use, gives you search volumes and SEO difficulty ratings for your keyword and a few similar keywords).
-To compare search volumes for my shortlist, I use Google trends).
+To gather initial ideas, I tend to use a combination of the keyword research tool from SEOBook (free tool, easy to use, gives you a rough idea of search volumes for all searches containing your keyword) and Ubersuggest (free tool, easy to use, gives you a rough idea of search volumes and SEO difficulty ratings for your keyword and a few similar keywords).
+To compare search volumes for my shortlist, I use Google Trends).

 It’s obviously important to look at search volume, as that tells you how popular a search term is.
 (If no-one is looking for your keyword, no-one is going to find your blog post, no matter how perfectly your blog post is written).
 But it’s also important to look at your competition.

 Obviously a search term like ‘chicken pasta’ is going to have huge traffic, but there will also be huge competition.
 It’s much better to go for a lower volume search term that has less competition.
 If your blog post is good, over time it may start ranking for the more popular terms too!

 4. Always start with a plan!